 When the respondents were asked if the organization views the new credit bureau regulations as a positive step in increasing SME finance, a majority 63% agreed while 37% strongly agreed bringing to a total of 100% of those who agreed.
 Table 5 indicates these results.

-Table 5; Credit bureau Regulations
+Table 3; Credit bureau Regulations

 Distribution

-Scale frequency Per cent
+Scale frequency Percent

 Strongly Disagree 0 0%

-Distribution

-Scale frequency Per cent

 Disagree 0 0%

 Neither agree nor disagree 0 0%

 Agree 43 63%

 Strongly Agree 25 37%

 Total 68 100%

 4.3.2 Credit Scoring System